 The primary reason why the South African Qualifications Authority (SAQA) undertakes to evaluate credentials submitted by applicants is to ensure that your educational documents are recognized across South Africa.

 This evaluation is in fulfilment of the provisions of the South African National Qualifications Framework (NQF).
-The National Qualifications Framework is the recognized educational framework in the country, and every application that is not in line with it will not be accepted.
-This framework is part of South Africa’s national integration plan to maintain a unified recognition value chain.
+The National Qualifications Framework is the recognized educational framework in South Africa.
+Applications that are not in line with the NQF will not be accepted.
+The framework is part of South Africa’s national integration plan to maintain a unified recognition value chain.

 The South African Qualifications Authority (SAQA) follows a two-stage evaluation process.
-To ensure that foreign qualifications are correctly verified, SAQA undertakes the following:
+Steps are taken to verify foreign qualifications correctly.
+Some of these steps are:

 1) SAQA undertakes the accreditation or recognition of certificate-issuing bodies from various systems or countries.
 These issuing bodies include universities, polytechnics, Colleges of Education, the Ministry of Education, etc.